Your end-user experience depends on your entire technology stack. You need to quickly understand what's causing a customer complaint or issue.

 - Is it the result of a problematic internet provider, a problem in your own data center with failing CPU or memory, or something else?

-- Actual performance data, such as by page view popularity and user satisfaction (Apdex) scores
+- Detailed performance data by page view popularity and user satisfaction scores (Apdex)

-- Perceived performance data that measures how quickly your async or dynamic visuals and interactive page contents display
+- Perceived performance data that measures how quickly your async or dynamic visuals and interactive page content display

 - Session performance with a detailed timeline and heat map of the load and interaction events during a webpage's full life cycle